gmiles3/Math2605Project/Part1README.txt

 Our project utilizes the numpy library for creating and manipulating data structures such as matrices.
 TO RUN OUR CODE, YOU MUST HAVE NUMPY INSTALLED.
-Use of other data structures in the place of this numpy matrices (such as lists) will result in program failure and some perplexing error messages.
-Please instantiate all matrices in the following manner when passing in to functions:
+Use of other data structures in the place of these numpy matrices (such as lists) will result in program failure and some perplexing error messages.
+Please instantiate all matrices in the following manner when passing into functions:
 	a_matrix = matrix([[a, b, c], [d, e, f], [g, h, i]], float) This may seem like overkill, but our group had huge problems trying to integrate code because of slight differences in matrix representation.